Wednesday, August 9, 2023

 Andrew said a handful of football players converse in a group chat on an almost weekly basis today, and a lot of memories from those football practices and basketball exploits come up frequently in good-natured teasing.
 Eric acknowledged the periodic group chats and confirmed that Killingbeck still to this day gets reminded of the dunk.
 “It has to be up there in my most athletic moments.”

 One of the chat group’s other favorite football stories is how Eric has fun bragging that he “laid out” Andrew Pickford during a runback of a pass Pickford intercepted in a team practice.
 In practices, it was mandatory that players not hit or touch their quarterbacks so as to protect them from inadvertent injury.
-But Pickford said it wasn’t beyond Watt to mount a playful, if half-throttle, chase of someone like Pickford if the teammate picked off one of his passes at practice.
+But Pickford said it wasn’t beyond Watt to mount a playful, if half-throttled, chase of someone like Pickford if the teammate picked off one of his passes at practice.

 On the day he supposedly “laid out” Pickford, Eric might have given Pickford a soft push that was enough to cause him to lose control of his forward momentum, trip and fall, Pickford said, causing one of Pickford’s cleats to fall off a foot in the process.